pirovc/ganon/READMEnew.md

 ### build/update

-Every run on `ganon build` or `ganon update` will generate the following database files:
+Every run on `ganon build`, `ganon build-custom` or `ganon update` will generate the following database files:

  - {prefix}**.ibf**: main interleaved bloom filter index file
  - {prefix}**.tax**: taxonomic tree *(fields: target/node, parent, rank, name)* (only if `--taxonomy` is used)
+ - {prefix}**_files/**: folder containing downloaded reference sequence and auxiliary files.
+Not necessary for classification.
+Keep this folder if you want to update your database later.
+Otherwise it can be deleted.

 *Obs: Database files generated with version 1.2.0 or higher are not compatible with older versions.*